NxPKG/khulnasoft-docs/content/email-routing/get-started/audit-logs.md

 # Email Routing audit logs

-Audit logs for Email Routing are available in the [Cloudflare dashboard](https://dash.cloudflare.com/?account=audit-log).
+Audit logs for Email Routing are available in the [Khulnasoft dashboard](https://dash.Khulnasoft.com/?account=audit-log).
 The following changes to Email Routing will be displayed:

 - Add/edit Rule
 - Add address